eshal-omar/Parsing-Tool/README.md

 o Verify correctness (assert statements hold) o Check whether two programs are semantically equivalent
 5. Display all intermediate steps (SSA form, SMT code, result) in the GUI

+# Tech Stack
+Python

+# Setup Instructions
+Open command prompt

+CD into the directory you wish to store the applications folder.
+Command would be cd path to folder (eg cd C:\Users)

+then run this command : git clone https://github.com/eshal-omar/Parsing-Tool.git

+Open vscode

+run this command in the terminal: pip install matplotlib networkx

+then run python gui.py